phatnarin13/phatnarin13/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname ...
+- 😄 My name is: Phatnarin Saewang
-- ⚡ Student id: ...
+- ⚡ Student id: 63364635
-- 🔭 I'm currently studying on Faculty of Engineering.
+- 🤭 Developer software
+- 🖥️ Write code in C language and Python
+- 🌈ิ Electronics for Computer Engineering,Software system development and website creation
 ## Developer Tech

 ### Frameworks